MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/20-object-oriented/60-combined-codelabs/src/main/java/codelab07/README.md

     - Which class should know and do what?
 - Provide a CLI (command line interface)
     - The players can provide input using the console
-    - Always validate their input, they shouldn't be able to crash your program.
+    - Always validate their input, players of the game shouldn't be able to crash your program.
         - When input is invalid, provide the player with feedback and allow him to try again.

-- A game of Connect Four is won when there are four disks of the same player on an uninterrupted horizontal, vertical or diagonal line.
+A game of Connect Four is won when there are four disks of the same player on an uninterrupted horizontal, vertical or diagonal line.

-Don't be fooled, this is already a darn complex thing to develop!
-Start by creating only a small part of the game: e.g. creating the board and printing it out.
+Tip: Start by creating only a small part of the game: e.g. creating the board and printing it out.
-Then, add more and more parts to your code.
+Then, add more and more parts to your code until you have a fully working connect four game.

 Below, we demonstrate how a fully implemented game should be played using the console / command line: